 “Do we have granola bars in the cabinet?”

 “You’re lucky, Darce.
-You have a man who obviously loves you, and would do anything for you,” Danae pouted.
+You have a man who loves you and would do anything for you,” Danae pouted.

 “You sound a little jealous, Nae.
 I hope that’s not the case,” Darcey frowned.

 “Not really.
-I just wish…” Danae’s voice trailed off, lost in thought.
+I just wish…” Danae’s voice faded away, lost in thought.
 “I wish I could find someone like him.
 He’s perfect.”

 Darcey noticed the time.
 Six-thirty.
 “Nae, it’s time to get going.
 Do you have everything you need?”